 Review article: Collect, analyze, systematize and integrate the results of published and unpublished research (e.g., author's unpublished data) on a particular problem area or field of knowledge.
 The topic of a review must be current, rapidly changing and vital to the scientific community (e.g., concepts).
 It must be an extensive examination of published literature (primary and secondary), to produce an updated summary and to disclose new developments in the state of knowledge of an active area of research.
 The review must provide sufficient background to explain the issue to establish its main question, problem or objective.
 It must provide the parameters of the chosen topic (including spatial and temporal limits or organisms), the literature search and selection criteria (method), and the prevailing trends and gaps in knowledge.
 Following consideration and critical analysis, the author will provide his/her point-of-view, reach a conclusion on the issue, question or objective of the review, and propose new guidelines for research.

 Manuscript must be submitted in Microsoft Word (.doc or .docx) or LaTeX complying with Univ.
 Sci. guidelines.
 In order to assist you in the writing processes, a MS Word template is available here and a LaTeX template is available here.
-Check the README.txt file to learn how to use the LaTeX template.
 For revision purposes, the author must submit the PDF and the LaTeX version.

 STRICT ADHERENCE TO UNIV.
 SCI.
 AUTHOR GUIDELINES IS EXPECTED.
 FAILURE TO DO SO WILL LENGTHEN THE PUBLISHING PROCESS